 LIGO-India: A Planned Joint India-US Detector

-LIGO-India is a collaboration between the LIGO Laboratory (operated by Caltech and MIT) and three Institutes in India: the Raja Ramanna Center for Advanced Technology (RRCAT, in Indore), the Institute for Plasma Research (IPR in Ahmedabad), and the Inter-University Centre for Astronomy and Astrophysics (IUCAA, in Pune).
+LIGO-India is a collaboration between the U.S. National Science Foundation Laser Interferometer Gravitational-wave Observatory (NSF LIGO) Laboratory, which is operated by Caltech and MIT, and three institutes in India: the Raja Ramanna Center for Advanced Technology (RRCAT, in Indore), the Institute for Plasma Research (IPR in Ahmedabad), and the Inter-University Centre for Astronomy and Astrophysics (IUCAA, in Pune).

 While two detectors in a network that sense the same polarization of gravitational-waves (like Hanford and Livingston) are the minimum needed to ensure confidence that a signal is a gravitational-wave and not some terrestrial or instrumental artifact, two such detectors cannot effectively localize the source of the waves on the sky nor can they reveal a wave's actual polarization.

 A network of three detectors (Hanford-Livingston-Virgo, for example) can improve the polarization information extracted from the wave and the source location.
 But even a three-observatory network only provides a sharp sky location for about half of all possible locations on the sky.
-This is illustrated in the upper figure at left.
+This is illustrated in the figures below.

 Ultimately, the goal is to localize a source of gravitational waves anywhere in the sky.
-And to do this, four comparable detectors need to be operating simultaneously around the globe.
+And to do this, at least four comparable detectors need to be operating simultaneously around the globe.
 Of course, given the complexity of gravitational wave detectors, to increase the odds that four detectors are running at the same time, you really need more than four in a network.
-Indeed, a fourth detector, Kagra, in Japan, is slated to come online in the next year.
+Indeed, a fourth detector, Kagra in Japan, is now operating, but not yet with the gravitational wave sensitivity of LIGO and Virgo.
 LIGO India will be the all-important fifth.
 When it begins operation, LIGO India will significantly improve the likelihood that four detectors are operating at any given moment.
 This is the critical role that LIGO India will play in the global gravitational wave detector network.

 The LIGO Laboratory and India are both making significant financial and intellectual contributions to the project: